schism-dev/schism/docs/getting-started/typical-workflow.md

     - You can cheat without any open boundary segments during this step
     - Remember to `mkdir outputs` in the run directory
 2. Iterate with Grid generation step to fix any grid issues.
+3. If your goal is to set up 3D baroclinic model later, it's advisable to do the following test.
+Set a minimum depth of say 5m in the entire mesh, and set up a simple baroclinic model (cold start with `salt.ic` and `temp.ic`; vertical grid use simple SZ).
+  Run SCHISM to see if there are additional mesh issues.

 ## 2D model: calibration
 1. Start from simple and then build up complexity.
 Simplest may be a tidal run with a constant Manning’s $n$.